-Please provide electronic copy of all assignments to instructor and to faculty mentor.
-Electronic copy is due at 6pm of the due date unless otherwise specified.
+Please provide electronic copy (in PDF format with fonts embedded!) of all assignments to instructor and to faculty mentor.
+Electronic copy is typically due at 6 pm of the due date unless otherwise specified or unless other arrangements have been made in advance!
 For any documents where the formating and pictures are important (typically the draft paper and the final report), the best format to provide is PDF to avoid cross-operating systems issues and incompatibilities.
 The PPT, ODF, or PDF version of the presentation is due 24 hours before the symposium so that all the presentations are loaded and tested on the presentation computer in time for the symposium.